Chris Sharrock

-Chris Sharrock (born 30 May 1964) is an English drummer, hailing from Bebington, Cheshire (now Merseyside), England.
-He has been a member of the Icicle Works, the La's, the Wild Swans, World Party, the Lightning Seeds, Robbie Williams's live band, Oasis, Beady Eye and is currently in Noel Gallagher's High Flying Birds.
+Chris Sharrock (born 30 May 1964) is an English drummer from Bebington, Cheshire, currently based in Merseyside.
+He is currently a member of Noel Gallagher's High Flying Birds and has previously been a member of the La's, Beady Eye, the Icicle Works, the Wild Swans, World Party, the Lightning Seeds and Robbie Williams's backing band.

+As a member of the La's, Sharrock recorded drums on the band's 1988 single, "There She Goes", considered a "founding piece of Britpop's foundation."
+Between 1997 and 2008, Sharrock was the drummer for Robbie Williams, appearing on the UK Albums Chart number one albums, Life thru a Lens (1997), I've Been Expecting You (1998), Sing When You're Winning (2000) and Escapology (2003).

+Between 2008 and 2009, Sharrock was the touring drummer for Oasis during its Dig Out Your Soul Tour.
+Following the band's break-up in August 2009, Sharrock and the remaining band members, Liam Gallagher, Andy Bell and Gem Archer, reformed under the name Beady Eye, releasing two studio albums – Different Gear, Still Speeding (2011) and BE (2013) – before disbanding in October 2014.
+Sharrock joined Noel Gallagher's High Flying Birds in 2016, reuniting him with Oasis member Noel Gallagher, and making him and Gem Archer the only members of Oasis to have been part of both Liam and Noel Gallagher's post-Oasis projects.

 Career

 Sharrock's recording career began as a member of the Cherry Boys; he was the drummer on the band's first single, "Man to Man", released in January 1981.
 Sharrock then left the Cherry Boys for the Icicle Works, with whom he stayed until 1988, playing on the band's first four albums.
 He then left that band and briefly joined the La's, drumming on their hit single "There She Goes".
 He left the La's shortly thereafter, and drummed on the Wild Swans' second album in 1990.

 Sharrock subsequently joined World Party as an official member in the mid-1990s, followed by a stint in the Lightning Seeds.
 In 1994, he was a member of "Terry and the Lovemen", a one-off recording project that was actually the band XTC appearing on their own tribute album under a pseudonym.
 Sharrock also played drums on Del Amitri's 1995 album Twisted, but was not an official member of that band.
 By 1998, Sharrock was the drummer in Robbie Williams' band, a position he held for the next 8 years.

-Sharrock joined Oasis in 2008 after previous drummer Zak Starkey left the group.
-Chris did not play on the band's 2008 album, Dig Out Your Soul, but played on the subsequent tour.
-Noel Gallagher said in an interview for Mojo, regarding the appointment of Oasis' new drummer, "Liam is still not happy about Chris Sharrock, because he's Robbie Williams' drummer.
-I went home and thought about it and it was just too much of a temptation to piss Robbie Williams and Liam off in one phone call."
-Sharrock made his live debut with Oasis on 14 August 2008, in front of 150 Oasis fan club members.